SciSpike/yaktor/README.md

 [![Yaktor Logo](http://docs.yaktor.io/images/logo-with-text.png)](http://yaktor.io)

-> NOTE: Please report issues at https://github.com/SciSpike/yaktor-issues/issues.

-Leverages our npm modules [yaktor-lang](https://github.com/SciSpike/yaktor-dsl-xtext/tree/master/cli) and [yaktor-ui-angular1](https://github.com/Scispike/yaktor-ui-angular1).

-## Usage
+## Initialize a new Yaktor application

-Typically, you'll want to do something like
+To initialize a new Yaktor project, you'll want to do something like

 ```
 $ mkdir myapp
 $ cd myapp
-$ docker run -it -v "$PWD":/app --rm --entrypoint bash --user node yaktor/node:latest -c 'npm install yaktor && $(npm bin)/yaktor init'
+$ curl init.yaktor.io | bash
 ```

-which will use Docker to pull the yaktor Node.js image and create a yaktor-based application in `myapp`.
-Then, after the command completes,
+which will use Docker to pull the yaktor Node.js image and create a yaktor-based application in directory `myapp`.

+Then, after the command completes, execute
 ```
 $ ./yak gen-src gen-views start
 ```
+## The UI

-After that, you can navigate to the `myapp`'s UI:
+After that, you can navigate to `myapp`'s UI.
+### macOS
-* If you're on Mac OS X/macOS, go to http://www.myapp.yaktor.
+If you're on macOS, go to **http://www.myapp.yaktor** or http://localhost:8888

+### Linux or Windows
-* If you're on Linux or Windows, see the console output for the IP address of the `yaktor` server and use that (like http://12.34.56.78)
+* If you're on Linux or Windows, go to **http://localhost:8888** or see the console output for the IP address of the `yaktor` server and use that (like http://12.34.56.78)

 ## Edit

-Once you're running, you can use any text editor you want to work on your application, but you might consider using our eclipse plugins, available at eclipse update site http://eclipse.yaktor.io.
+Once you're running, you can use any text editor you want to work on your application, but you might consider using our eclipse plugins, available at **eclipse update site**, **http://eclipse.yaktor.io**.
 They include a yaktor DSL-aware editor for `*.yc` and `*.ydm` files that provide syntax highlighting and completion.

 For more information, see [the full yaktor documentation](http://docs.yaktor.io).

+> NOTE: Please report issues at https://github.com/SciSpike/yaktor-issues/issues.